+Volume 3 Issue 4 - 2015 Page 3 Message from the President (cont.)
 Nicole Crawford has handled much of the publicity for our programs and events by establishing communications with media outlets and providing them with announcements and promotions for our many programs and events.
-She's also assisted in the many events held by the society.

-Phyllis Miller has also contributed her talents and expertise in keeping the classic appearance of interior of "The Homestead" as well as assisting in children's programs.
+She has also assisted in the many events held by the Society.
+Phyllis Miller has also contributed her talents and expertise in keeping up the classic appearance of interior of the Homestead, as well as assisting in the children's programs.
 Rounding out the full Board, members Karin Harris and Susan Marra have also provided support and input for our programs, events and organizational tasks.

-Though not on the Board, Lisa Kell and her son, Zach, edit and publish our "Historian" newsletter, providing news and interesting articles to the membership.
+Though not on the Board, Lisa Kell and her son, Zach, edit and publish our Historian newsletter, providing news and interesting articles to the membership.
 The feedback is always positive in regard to its content and layout.

-Another important volunteer has been Joan Milligan who has served as Webmaster for our web site, www.oakwoodhistory.org.
-She is responsible for keeping it updated and giving it a colorful and professional appearance.

-Gardener extraordinaire Jamie Sheehan continues to tend the flower gardens surrounding "The Homestead" to ensure its colorful appearance in the warmer months.
+Another important volunteer has been Joan Milligan who has served as Webmaster for our web site, www.oakwoodhistory.org She is responsible for keeping it updated and giving it a colorful and professional appearance.
+Gardener extraordinaire Jamie Sheehan continues to tend the flower gardens surrounding The Long-Romspert Homestead to ensure its colorful appearance in the warmer months.

 Programs and events have dominated the year's activities.
-The previously mentioned Far Hills Speaker Series provided 6 programs of an historical nature which were informative, well-prepared and, often, entertaining.
+The previously mentioned Far Hills Speaker Series provided 6 programs of an historical nature which were informative, well-prepared and often entertaining.
 The topics ranged from the incredible geology of the area to Dayton's rich contributions of inventions to the world.

-The society teamed up with Dayton History to present the "Wright at Home" event.
-As they provided tours of the Wright home, "Hawthorn Hill", the society provided a walking tour of the immediate area highlighting Orville Wright's fascinating and famous neighbors from the worlds of invention and business.
-Who knew that one of them invented "Cheez-Its"?

-As mentioned before, "A Taste of Wine and Cheese" has become the traditional adult occasion after the events of "That Day in May".
-Every year, new ideas help keep this event fresh, interesting and refreshing in terms of Spring wines.
-Tours of "The Homestead" top off this event as 80 guests enjoyed the visual aspect of a home from another time.

-In August, our 5th annual "Classics on the Lawn" car show and open house is an event that is gaining in popularity among local vintage and special interest car owners.
-From brass cars of the early 20th century to sleek, modern exotics, the lawn of "The Homestead" is colorfully accented with the finest in local "rolling sculpture".
-Last year, 25 rare and beautiful automobiles participated.
-This year, that number increased to 40.
-Again, visitors enjoyed the interior of the house, as well.
+The Society teamed up with Dayton History to present the Wright at Home event.
+As they provided tours of the Wright home, "Hawthorn Hill," the Society provided a walking tour of the immediate area highlighting Orville Wright's fascinating and famous neighbors from the worlds of invention and business.
+Who knew that one of them invented "Cheez-Its" snack crackers?
+As mentioned before, A Taste of Wine and Cheese has become the traditional adult occasion after the events of That Day in May.
+Every year, new ideas help keep this event fresh, interesting and refreshing in terms of spring wines.
+Tours of the Homestead top off this event as eighty guests enjoyed the visual aspect of a home from another time.
+Message from the President (cont.)
+In August, our 5th annual Classics on the Lawn car show and open house was an event that yearly gains in popularity among local vintage and special interest car owners.
+From brass cars of the early 20th century to sleek, modern exotics, the lawn of the Homestead is colorfully accented with the finest in local "rolling sculpture."
+Last year, twenty-five rare and beautiful automobiles participated.
+This year, that number increased to forty.
+Again, visitors enjoyed the interior of the house as well.